Skip to main content

 • It is not in the index.
 Book chapters, master's theses, meeting abstracts, retracted works, and several source types are excluded from the OpenAlex dataset.

 • It is outside the result set.
-A search returns a fixed number of best-ranked papers (see The Result Set).
-A paper can match without making the cut β€” a more specific query or a larger result size brings it in.
+A search returns a fixed number of best-ranked publications (see The Result Set).
+A publication can match without making the cut β€” a more specific query or a larger result size brings it in.

 • It is very new.
-The index synchronizes with OpenAlex regularly; a paper published in the last few days may not be indexed yet.
+The index synchronizes with OpenAlex regularly; a publication from the last few days may not be indexed yet.

 Frequently Asked Questions

-Does Keenious search the full text of papers?
+Does Keenious search the full text of publications?
 No β€” titles and abstracts only.
-A paper whose topic is visible only in its body will not match a query on that topic.
+A publication whose topic is visible only in its body will not match a query on that topic.

 If I run the same search next month, will I get the same results?